Zenefits brings on its first chief HR officer

 Steinberg’s hire comes about a week after Zenefits brought on board Lisa Reeves as SVP of Product.
 Since joining Zenefits as CEO in February, Fulcher has added several other C-suite executives to the team, including COO Jeff Car and CMO Kevin Marasco.

-“One of the big priorities I had pretty much right out of the gate in February was build as strong and diverse of a team of industry veterans that have a passion for the industry and what we’re trying to do at Zenefits,” Fulcher said.
+“One of the big priorities I had pretty much right out of the gate in February was to build a strong and diverse of a team of industry veterans that have a passion for the industry and what we’re trying to do at Zenefits,” Fulcher said.

 He later added that the Zenefits leadership team has about 50/50 gender parity between men and women.
 Though, everyone at the C-level is a male.